One young man's D.C. Medical Malpractice case

 Not following up on test results can be devastating to a patient.

 Unfortunately he never followed up on the results of the urine culture.
-When it was missing in his office, he never took another culture and never prescribed antibiotics.
+When it was missing in his office, he never took another culture and didn't prescribe antibiotics.
 His patient even came back to see him for a routine visit but he never addressed the urinalysis and never even told her he didn't have the culture, that she may have an infection, or what an infection could mean for her baby.

 Just a few weeks later, she was rushed to a D.C. hospital because she was in labor, having prematurely ruptured membranes due to the undiagnosed, untreated infection.
 The doctors and nurses who delivered the baby noted several signs and symptoms of infection.

-The effects of cerebral palsy caused by medical malpractice.
+Cerebral Palsy Symptoms and the effects of cerebral palsy caused by medical malpractice.

 The baby, a boy, was born at only 32 weeks.
 Because of the undiagnosed, untreated infection, he was born severely premature and suffered from cerebral palsy and respiratory distress syndrome.
 As he grew, he could not walk or control his limbs, and could not feed, bathe or dress himself.
 He got bigger but was unable to move or communicate in the ways we all take for granted every day.